 How to play?

 The most experienced player, or the one who won last time, starts.
-The game is usually played in five to ten rounds, with the points scored conveniently tracked by a score counter.
+The game is usually played in five to ten rounds, with the points scored being tallied up, conveniently done by a score counter.
 In the last round, the number of points is automatically doubled.
 The player with the highest total score at the end of the game wins.
 He is Brusič with a huge B!

 Note 1: If a player needs to leave during the game and it is their turn, the others write down a zero and continue playing.
 In the next round, the returning player plays twice and writes down the sum of both throws.